audunmb/Nordskogen/Nordskogsmonster.md

 Fearsome boars from the red-tinted parts of the forest known as Jernskogen.
 While they are the size of regular boars, the bristles are seemingly made of iron.
 As such, they are even worse to fight than regular boars.
 Though, the thin iron bristle is often a valuable resource.

 ### Skarphornokse
-Similar to the regular skaukveg, the skarphorn in Jernskogen has horn that are seemingly made of iron and sharp as knives.
+Similar to the wild skaukveg, the skarphorn in Jernskogen has horn that are seemingly made of iron and sharp as knives.

+### Jernjerv
+The wolverine in Jernskogen has fangs of irons, making it even more dangerous than the regular wolverine.

 Area: The forest
 Regular animals:
 Wolf, boar, lynx, elk (moose), fox, wolverines, eagles, falcons, deer, roe deer, bear, crow, ravens, magpies, grouse, beavers or any other animal you expect to find in a Northern European forest.

+### Blåpels
+A giant bear, nearly the size of two orks when standing tall.
+Named for it's bluish black fur.

+### Kvitbjørn
+A huge bear, but with white fur.
+Quite rare, but said to have magical powers.

+### Trollbjørn
+A huge bear, nearly as big as the blåpels, with stonelike skin, covered in moss and may resemble a small mound when lying down.
+As it is paws are hard as stone, an angered trollbjørn is a danger even to a plated knight.

+### Hornbjørn
+The horned bear has long goatlike horns protuding back from it's head and grey and white stripes.
+It is said to be highly intelligent and know many secrets, even though they can't talk.

 ### Skaukveg
 Longhaired beasts, similar to southern cattle, but larger, long haired and with long horns.
 While the orks threat them as cattle, the difference between tame and wild skaukveg is mainly how afraid they are of orks.
 They live in large herds and trek from the forest highland in the summer to the denser lowlands in the winter.